Tension-Stress Effect | Ilizarov Principles | Bone Regeneration | Limb Lengthening

 - Premature removal causes deformity; delayed removal wastes time

-- "Acute nerve stretch tolerated better than gradual (adaptation)
+- βGradual nerve stretch is tolerated better than acute (nerves adapt to slow elongation)

 Gradual controlled traction stimulates regeneration of bone, soft tissues, nerves, and vessels.
 Applies tension-stress effect: tension creates biological stimulus for tissue genesis.